alexandrahedin/alexandrahedin.github.io/README.md

   - Configuration: `public/admin/config.yml`
   - Compatible with Netlify CMS format

+#### Managing Events

+**Always Show Feature**: Check the "Always Show" checkbox on an event to keep it visible in the Upcoming section even after the date has passed.
+This is useful for:
+- Featured or important events you want to highlight
+- Events with flexible or ongoing scheduling
+- Past events that should remain visible for reference

+Existing events without this field will continue to work normally (auto-hidden after date passes).

 ### Styling & UI
 - **[Tailwind CSS](https://tailwindcss.com/)** v4 - Utility-first CSS framework with Vite plugin
 - **[PhotoSwipe](https://photoswipe.com/)** v5 - Responsive lightbox gallery